Griflongtin/css-week-4/README.md

 ## Description

 _This is a portfolio website.
-This has spots to put info and thing you like to do.
-It has a play for Thing you are interested in._
+This website has spots to put info about thing you like to do.
+It has a spots for thing you are interested in._

 ## Setup/Installation Requirements

 * Open up terminal and type in: cd ~
 * Then type in: cd Desktop
-* Then type in: git clone: https://github.com/Griflongtin/
+* Then type in: git clone: https://github.com/Griflongtin/css-week-4
-* Then go to your Desktop and find the new file called *********, Open it.
+* Then go to your Desktop and find the new file called css-week-4, Open it.
-* Then just open the index.html file.
+* Then just open the index.html file.S

 ## Support and contact details